Shailesh-Singh-Bisht/Shailesh-Singh-Bisht/README.md

 <h1 align="center">Hi 👋, I'm Shailesh Singh Bisht</h1>
-<h3 align="center">🎮 Aspiring Game Developer</h3>
+<h3 align="center">🎮 Aspiring Game & Software Developer</h3>
 <p align="center">
   Mastering C#, C/C++, and DSA | Crafting Immersive Worlds with Passion 🌟
 </p>
 <p>
   Greetings!
-I'm Shailesh, a dedicated student with a profound passion for game development.
+I'm Shailesh, a dedicated student with a profound passion for game and software development.
-  I'm on a journey to innovate and create, committed to refining my skills to make a meaningful impact in the gaming industry.
+  I'm on a journey to innovate and create, committed to refining my skills to make a meaningful impact in the tech industry.
 </p>
 <h3>SkillSet in Development</h3>
 <p>
   While pursuing my education, I've built a solid foundation in various technologies:
   <ul>
     <li><strong>Game Development</strong>: Diving into C#, C/C++, and Data Structures & Algorithms with a focus on game engine programming.</li>
+    <li><strong>Software Development</strong>: Exploring languages like Python and frameworks like .NET for building applications and systems.</li>
     <li><strong>Inspiration</strong>: Drawing from games like Red Dead Redemption, The Elder Scrolls, and Fallout, I'm exploring the creation of immersive 3D and 2D experiences, with an emphasis on gameplay mechanics, quest design, and storytelling in fantasy and sci-fi realms.</li>
   </ul>
 </p>